chadrem/tribe_em/README.md

     # Create your server actor.
     server = Tribe::EM::TcpServer.new('localhost', 9000, MyConn)

+## Customization

+Tribe EM is designed to be easily customized through inheritence of Tribe::EM::Connection.
+This base class acts as a proxy between EventMachine's connection callbacks and Tribe's actor events.
+Most EventMachine based protocol implementations can easily be ported to Tribe EM by following the patterns found in this class.

 ## TODO - missing features

 - Commonly used server protocols such as HTTP.